dondvdlaan/JAVA-BackEnd-REACT-FrontEnd-V2/README.txt

 Java Spring Boot files are saved under the java directory, REACT can be found under the ui directory.

+In REACT Context and useReducer are used for a selection page of products.

 Make sure that the names of the attributes (eg productDetails, id, etc) are the same on both sides for proper data exchange.